MLA In-Text Citations: The Basics

 In the two examples above “Herzog” from the first entry and “Yates” from the second lead the reader to the first item each citation’s respective entry on the Works Cited page:

 Herzog, Werner, dir.
 Fitzcarraldo.
 Perf.
 Klaus Kinski.
 Filmverlag der Autoren, 1982.
-Film.

 Yates, Jane.
 "Invention in Rhetoric and Composition."
 Gaps Addressed: Future Work in Rhetoric and Composition, CCCC, Palmer House Hilton, 2002.
-Presentation.

 In the first example, the writer has chosen not to include the author name in-text; however, two entries from the same author appear in the Works Cited.
 Thus, the writer includes both the author’s last name and the article title in the parenthetical citation in order to lead the reader to the appropriate entry on the Works Cited page (see below).
-In the second example, “Stolley et al.” in the parenthetical citation gives the reader an author name followed by the abbreviation “et al.,” meaning, “and others,” for the article “MLA Formatting and Style Guide.”
+In the second example, “Russell et al.” in the parenthetical citation gives the reader an author name followed by the abbreviation “et al.,” meaning, “and others,” for the article “MLA Formatting and Style Guide.”
 Both corresponding Works Cited entries are as follows:

 To cite multiple sources in the same parenthetical reference, separate the citations by a semi-colon: